 - 1. Letter grades followed by an asterisk symbol () indicate the grade obtained by the student for the program prerequisite course.
 These grades are not included in the calculation of the student's GPA. - 2.
 P, NP, TC, W, R, IP, AU and I grades are not included in the calculation of the student's GPA - 3.
-Minimum passing grade for an undergraduate course is D. Minimum passing grade for a graduate course is C.
+Minimum passing grade for a graduate course is C.